George Rodney, 1st Baron Rodney: Commander

 Around this time Rodney began to harbour political ambitions and gained the support of the powerful Duke of Bedford and Lord Sandwich.
 He stood unsuccessfully in a 1750 by-election in Launceston.
 He was elected MP for Saltash, a safe seat controlled by the Admiralty, in 1751.
 After his third and final trip to Newfoundland in the summer of 1751, Rodney sailed home via Spain and Portugal, escorting some merchantmen.
 Once home he fell ill, and was then unemployed for around ten months.
 During this time he oversaw the development of an estate at Old Alresford in Hampshire, which he had bought with the proceeds of his prize money.

-In 1753 he married his first wife, Jane Compton (1730–1757), sister of Charles Compton, 7th Earl of Northampton.
-He had initially been undecided whether to marry Jane or her younger sister Kitty whom he had met in Lisbon during his various visits to the city, where their father Charles Compton was consul.
-The marriage proved happy, and they had three children together before she died in January 1757.
 From 1753 Rodney commanded a series of Portsmouth guard ships without actually having to go to sea before the onset of the Seven Years' War.

 Seven Years' War

 The first fighting broke out in North America in 1754, with competing British and French forces clashing in the Ohio Country.
 Despite this fighting formal war wasn't declared in Europe until 1756 and opened with a French attack on Minorca, the loss of which was blamed on Admiral John Byng who was court-martialled and executed.
 He was shot on the quarterdeck of Monarch, which until recently had been commanded by Rodney.
 Rodney excused himself from serving on the court martial by pleading illness.
 While Rodney disapproved of Byng's conduct, he thought the death sentence excessive and unsuccessfully worked for it to be commuted.